 Drought is only one of the climate-related effects leading to political and economic instability.
 Extreme weather—hurricanes, typhoons, torrential downpours, temperature fluctuations, flooding—is another dangerous effect of rising global temperatures, and it has had impacts all around the world, including the U.S. The U.S. Environmental Protection Agency estimates that, in the Southeastern part of the U.S. alone, “average losses caused by recent hurricane winds, land subsidence, and sea level rise are estimated to be $14 billion per year.
 These costs are expected to rise in the future.”

 As temperatures and sea levels rise, the population dislocations and farm losses to a U.S. region housing 80 million people—and home to such watery cities as Miami, New Orleans, Fort Lauderdale, and Charleston, plus the 32,000 miles of flood-prone coastlines that connect them—are potentially staggering.
-Recent hurricane-driven exoduses from superstorms Harvey, Katrina, and Florence bring the risks into sharp focus.
+Hurricane-driven exoduses from superstorms like Harvey, Katrina, and Sandy bring the risks into sharp focus.
 And if the threats are that grave in an economically advantaged zone, consider the potential impacts to populations and economies in coastal Africa, India, Asia, and Oceana.

 Despite the real effects of climate change, now and in the future, the threat can be addressed, with the right combination of new technology, scientific advances, trade agreements, and political cooperation.